Planning Approvals

 Notice to Land Use Industry Professionals

-If you are compensated to interact with the Department of Planning, City law may require you to register as a lobbyist and report your activity.
+If you are compensated to interact with Los Angeles City Planning, City law may require you to register as a lobbyist and report your activity.
 Any individual may qualify as a lobbyist, regardless of occupation, education, training, or professional title.
 A lobbyist may hold a position that includes but is not limited to attorney, CEO, consultant, architect, engineer, government liaison, business owner, permit applicant, urban planner, expediter, land developer, various real estate specialists, and others.

 More information is available on the Ethics Commission’s lobbying page and Influencing Land Use Decisions brochure.
 For assistance, please contact the Ethics Commission at (213) 978-1960 or ethics.commission@lacity.org.